motform/ixfx-highlight/README.md

 - Currently only highlights destructured properties.
 That is, in part, a good thing since it inadvertently highlights ignored properties.
 Remember, in every bug there lives a latent feature.
 - Kind of iffy with nested objects.
 - Does not consider your color theme; see above for recommendations.
-- Only highlights the active file (the active editor, in VS Code parlance), which becomes an issue when you split the view.
-It won't highlight an inactive but visible file, which stems from the fact that we only handle the active editor.
-It is not the biggest issue, but fixing it would require cross-editor state management, which is a potentially annoying thing to do in the VS Code API.
+- Only highlights the active file (the active editor, in VS Code parlance).
+This becomes an issue when you split the view; it won't highlight an inactive but visible file, which stems from the fact that we only handle the active editor.
+It is not the biggest problem, but fixing it would require cross-editor state management, which is a potentially annoying thing to do in the VS Code API.

 ## Release Notes

+### 1.1.X

+Add configuration of highlight colors and prominence.

 ### 1.0.X